johandahlberg/PiperWorkshop/tutorial.md

     // Declare a case class (a special type of class which where natural equals methods are auto generated, and that can be use to do pattern matching. case class Point(x: Int, y: Int)

-    // This means that the following will return true (which it would not do in Java without writing a custom equals method.
+    // This means that the following will return true (which it would not do in Java without writing a custom equals method).
     Point(1, 1) == Point(1, 1)

     // As Scala is a functional language, so functions are at the heart of it.
 Here is how you declare a very simple one: def square(x: Int): Int = x * x

-    // A slightly more complex example is: def squareThanSum(x: List[Int]): Int = {
+    // A slightly more complex example is
+    // Note the use of higher order functions in "map" and "reduce" def squareThanSum(x: List[Int]): Int = {
         val squared = x.map(y => y * y) // Square each element in the list
         val summed = squared.reduce((y, z) => y + z) // And sum the elements
-    summed // The last line in the function is returned }
+        summed // The last line in the function is returned - no need for a return keyword }

     // Extending a class: